icnawi/article_lib/README.md

-## The basic Twitter-like presonal micro blog
+## The basic Twitter-like personal micro blog

+This app is written using NodeJS(Express), MongoDB and front-end libraries like Twitter Bootstrap.

+### How to use it

+Description coming soon